kmtso434/pracitce-solid.js/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: feature
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Context**
+What are you trying to do and how would you want to do it differently?
+Is it something you currently you cannot do?
+Is this related to an issue/problem?

+**Alternatives**
+Can you achieve the same result doing it in an alternative way?
+Is the alternative considerable?

+**Expected Behavior**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you expected to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Related Files**
+A list of relevant files for this issue.
+This will help people navigate the project and offer some clues of where to start.

+**Task**
+Include specific tasks in the order they need to be done in.
+Include links to specific lines of code where the task should happen at.

+- [ ] Task 1
+- [ ] Task 2
+- [ ] Task 3